-The low fuel warning appears on the dot matrix liquid crystal display when the fuel level in the tank is getting low.
-Refuel as soon as it is convenient, preferably before the gauge reaches
+The low fuel warning appears on the vehicle information display when the fuel level in the tank is getting low.
+Refuel as soon as it is convenient, preferably before the gauge reaches "0".

-"0".
 There will be a small reserve of fuel in the tank when the fuel gauge needle reaches "0".

-The indicates that the fuel-filler door is located on the driver's side of the vehicle.
+The Indicates that the fuel-filler door is located on the driver's side of the vehicle.